-Similar to attending a conference or working out with a trainer, you can expect to get out what you put into your marketing, as long as you use resources in an effective way).
+Similar to attending a conference or working out with a trainer, you can expect to get out of your marketing what you put into it (as long as you use resources in an effective way).

 If you would like to grow your AUM by 15% next year, I recommend investing at least 5-7% of your revenue into your marketing budget.
 However, if your goal is to help support your referral process and double your referrals next year, putting 2-3% of your revenue will likely suffice.

 Most advisors understand that marketing is important, but many have been burned in the past by marketing “experts” and expensive schemes that did not deliver results.
 For this reason, many want to build their marketing plan slowly over time.

-1. A BRAND THAT CREATES TRUST
+1. BUILD A BRAND THAT CREATES TRUST

-2. A WEBSITE WITH HORSEPOWER
+2. HAVE A WEBSITE WITH HORSEPOWER

 Advisors need a great website to compete online.
 But before you get too hung up on design and content, think about function.
-Your website should be mobile responsive, have built in “forms” that capture leads, include blogging functionality, and have event registration capabilities.
+Your website should be mobile responsive, have built-in “forms” that capture leads, include blogging functionality, and have event registration capabilities.
 This well-built engine will make your marketing more powerful and will save you time and energy in the long run.

 One of the biggest marketing mistakes I see is spending thousands of dollars and months on perfecting a new website.
 When we look at the before and after statistics, as long as your site looks good and functions well, additional time and money will give diminishing returns.

 3. AN AWESOME LINKEDIN PROFILE

 Because Google gives preferential treatment to LinkedIn when returning search results, your profile is as likely to come up for a name search as your website.
 For this reason, your profile should look as great as your website and maintain your branding.
 Optimize each of your social media profiles for SEO and match them to the look and feel of your website.
-Cost: About $200.

 4. VERIFIED BUSINESS LISTING ON GOOGLE

 This improves your website’s SEO and helps prospects find you.
 Registering your business with search engines is the fastest way to improve SEO and does not need to be updated unless you change your business address.
-Cost: $400.

 5. BEAUTIFUL EMAIL CAMPAIGNS

-By using an email marketing engine, it’s easy to create great looking, mobile-friendly email campaigns that include powerful features like A/B testing, targeting, automation, and analytics.
-I recommend MailChimp, Hubspot, or Benchmark.
-Cost: $0-$100 per month, depending on how many contacts you have.
+By using an email marketing engine, it’s easy to create great-looking, mobile-friendly email campaigns that include powerful features like A/B testing, targeting, automation, and analytics.
+I recommend MailChimp or Constant Contact as a CRM for financial advisors.

 6. ORIGINAL CONTENT

-The above tactics are an excellent baseline to jumpstart your marketing plan.
+The above tactics are an excellent baseline to jumpstart your financial advisor marketing plan.
 If you want to make a big impact on your business, I recommend taking those steps over the next six months.

 7. LIVE AND ONLINE EVENTS

 Live events also help support your referral process by encouraging existing clients to bring friends.
-Cost: $500-$25,000+.
 I’ve seen advisors have awesome events for a few hundred dollars and very expensive events that still provide a positive ROI.
 If possible, get partners and sponsors to help you foot the bill.